Nerve Supply Of Lower Limb Question And Answers

 Nerve Supply Of Lower Limb Obturator Nerve

 Question 4.
-Explain in detail about sciatic nerve under the headings—origin, root value, beginning, course, termination, relations, branches, and innervations.
+Explain in detail about the sciatic nerve under the headings—origin, root value, beginning, course, termination, relations, branches, and innervations.

 Answer: